HTML tags (title, header, and description) used to carry a lot of weight in the earlier days of dental search engine optimization (SEO).

 Keywords help users (and search engines) understand what your page is about.
 Moving your keywords closer to the front of the title tag will make a user more likely to see it and realize they have found what they’re looking for.
 In our example above, the user searched for our name, Golden Proportions Marketing, which brought up our home page.
 So, in this case, our company name doubles as the primary keyword.

 Say your name

-Including your brand name in your title tag helps with search engines, but it also encourages more clicks from people familiar with your business.
+Including your brand name in your title tag helps with local SEO for your dental office, but it also encourages more clicks from people familiar with your business.
 In some cases, like our example above, it makes sense to put your brand name at the beginning of the tag, since it is the home page of the site.
 For other pages, where you are targeting other specific keywords, move those keywords to the front and let your brand name follow toward the end.

 Header tags used to be the best place to stuff keywords into to propel sites to the top of search results pages.
 But search engines don’t fall for that anymore, and look elsewhere when ranking your page.
 Those headers do still have some relevance for search engines, but they are even more important to readers.
 Headers can help make your content better organized and visually easier to read.
 That will keep users engaged, which will send a positive signal to the search engines about the quality of your page and help your dental website marketing.

 Meta Description Tag

 Yes, it’s true that search engines don’t really pay much attention to your meta description anymore, but people still do.
 Just like your title tag, search users will read your meta description (see the sentences that appear in our example above) to decide whether or not it is worthwhile to click on your link.
 To get the most clicks, make sure your description is relevant to the page in your website and also gives the user a good idea of what they can expect to find on the page.
 If you’re not sure if your dental SEO company is doing this right, ask for a free SEO analysis of your website and we’ll tell you how to improve.